alban-read/forth/README.md

 ### In Reverse order - newest first.

+Added a build script (makerpcemu) for users of RPCEmu.

+Fixed an issue with the ErrorBox test routine, that could crash the app.

 This change speeds up compilation of files; recall that FORTH compiles code into its dictionary.
 This means the ARM code cache needs to be synced with the ARM data cache.